composed-ch/clojure-phrasebook/clojure-phrasebook.composed.ch/content/_index.md

 title = "Clojure Phrasebook"
 +++

-The _Clojure Phrasebook_ is a concise summary of [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/) by Russ Olsen with exercises.
+The _Clojure Phrasebook_ is a terse summary of [Getting Clojure](https://pragprog.com/titles/roclojure/getting-clojure/) by Russ Olsen with exercises.
 A basic understanding of functional programming concepts (lambdas, lexical scoping, immutability) is required.
 No setup instructions are